monbiote/ECB_Perceived_Cacophony/README.md

 # Unified Voice or Cacophony?
 A Discordance Index of the European Central Bank Governing Council Members

-This repository contains the code and data for creating a Cacophony Index of Discordance for European Central Bank (ECB) council members.
-This index is part of a master's thesis project for a data science program.

 ## Table of Contents

 - [Introduction](#introduction)